-The special purpose financial statement was compiled exclusively for the benefit of the committee of management.
-We do not accept responsibility to any other person for the contents of the special purpose financial report.
+The special purpose Detailed Income and Expenditure statement was compiled exclusively for the benefit of the committee of management, who are responsible for the reliability, accuracy and completeness of the information used to compile them.
+We do not accept responsibility for the contents of the special purpose Detailed Income and Expenditure statement.